Day 1: Arrival at Entebbe Airport

 Day 6: Transfer to Fort Portal

-Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Isunga Lodge | Comfort Level: Mid-range
+Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops Lodge | Comfort Level: Mid-range

 Day 7: Semuliki Park – Hot Springs and Forest Walk

-Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Isunga Lodge | Comfort Level: Mid-range
+Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops Lodge | Comfort Level: Mid-range

 Day 8: Amabere Caves / Nyakasura Caves and Evening Spent at Leisure

-Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Isunga Lodge | Comfort Level: Mid-range
+Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops Lodge | Comfort Level: Mid-range

 Day 9: Chimpanzee Tracking and Lake Kyaninga

-Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops | Comfort Level: Mid-range
+Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops Lodge| Comfort Level: Mid-range

 Day 10: Transfer to Queen Elizabeth National Park - Kazinga Channel Cruise

 Today, you will head out to Queen Elizabeth National Park, arriving in time for lunch.
-After lunch, head for the scheduled 3 hrs boat ride along the Kazinga channel joining Lake Edward and Lake George with excellent wildlife sightings including, multitudes of hippopotami, Nile crocodiles, wallowing buffaloes on its reedy banks, elephants, multitudes of birds including many endemics as well as hundreds of other plains game that come to it for water.
+After lunch, head for the scheduled 3 hrs boat ride along the Kazinga channel joining Lake Edward and Lake George with excellent wildlife sightings including multitudes of hippopotami, Nile crocodiles, wallowing buffaloes on its reedy banks, elephants, multitudes of birds including many endemics, as well as hundreds of other plains game that come to it for water.

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Queen Elizabeth Bush Lodge | Comfort Level: Mid-range